 If this is not your first DUI, you are going to need your attorney to contact the other states where you were charged in order to receive those police reports with your BAC levels.
 Unfortunately, in Arizona, after your second and third DUI charge, you risk being charged with aggravated DUI which can result in a larger jail sentence and fine.
 By having an attorney at your side, you can come up with a plan for sobriety and a solid case to present to the court in hopes they will accept counseling and fines in lieu of a jail sentence.

 What Can Happen if I Try and Represent Myself?

 If you are being charged with a DUI in Arizona as a non-resident, it can be very difficult to represent yourself in the courtroom.
 Not only may you be unfamiliar with the court’s stipulations, but there is a good chance you have not been informed of the statute of limitations in Arizona.
 Not being knowledgeable about these matters can greatly increase your chance of jail time and abnormally high fines.

-If you live out of state, or even out of the country, let the Shah Law Firm defense your rights on your behalf.
-Contact us today for a Free Case Review by either calling 602-560-7408 or fill out our Secure Contact Form.
+If you live out of state, or even out of the country, let the Shah Law Firm defend your rights on your behalf.
+Contact us today for a Free Case Review by either calling 602-560-7408 or filling out our Secure Contact Form.